 - Single file Database software(also called as flat-file).

 - Multi file Database software(relational).

-Both single and multi file database software are used for accommodating various storage needs.
-A Relational Database Management System (RDBMS) supports both single and multi file option, for example Fedena, whereas non-RDBMS supports only a single file for all the storage.
+Both single and multi-file database software is used for accommodating various storage needs.
+A Relational Database Management System (RDBMS) supports both single and multi-file option, for example, Fedena, whereas non-RDBMS supports only a single file for all the storage.

-Database management softwares are also classified based on their purpose of use and fall into the following categories:
+Database management software is also classified based on their purpose of use and fall into the following categories:

 - Operational Database.